Cypher1/13k_lost/README.md

 ## Install

 [Download](https://github.com/js13kgames/js13kserver/archive/master.zip) the skeleton.
 Extract the files and install the third party libraries with `npm`.

     npm install

-## Runinng
+## Running

 You can run the server locally with the following command: